-We strategically source inventory from auctions, consumers, rental car companies, OEMs and dealers.
-Consumers and auctions represent the vast majority of our inventory sources, accounting for approximately 65% and 23% of our retail inventory sold for the three months ended June 30, 2021, respectively, and 59% and 30% for the six months ended June 30, 2021, respectively.
+We strategically source inventory from consumers, auctions, rental car companies, OEMs and dealers.
+For the three months ended September 30, 2021, vehicles sourced from consumers represent approximately 81% of our retail inventory sold.
+For the nine months ended September 30, 2021, vehicles sourced from consumers and auctions represent approximately 67% and 23% of our retail inventory sold, respectively.
 Because the quality of vehicles and associated gross margin profile vary across each channel, the mix of inventory sources has an impact on our profitability.
 We continually evaluate the optimal mix of sourcing channels and strive to source vehicles in a way that maximizes our average gross profit per unit and improves our unit economics.
 For example, purchasing vehicles at third-party auctions is competitive and, consequently, vehicle prices at third-party auctions tend to be higher than vehicle prices for vehicles sourced directly from consumers.
-Accordingly, as part of our sourcing strategy, we have strategically increased the percentage of vehicle sales that we source from consumers.
-During the first half of 2021, we experienced unprecedented market conditions, caused in part by the shortage of microchips and delays in new car manufacturing, which increased demand for used vehicles, putting downward pressure on supply and upward pressure on wholesale pricing.
-Based on data from Cox Automotive, wholesale prices appear to have reached their peak in June and retail prices are expected to peak in the third quarter.
-It is expected that we will begin to gradually return to normal market conditions and vehicle depreciation during the second half of 2021.
-We also expect that our increased ability to inspect consumer sourced vehicles and make real time adjustments to acquisition pricing as a result of our scaling proprietary logistics operation will provide upside to our overall wholesale gross profit per unit over time.
+Throughout 2021, we have experienced unprecedented market conditions, caused in part by the shortage of microchips and delays in new car manufacturing, which increased demand for used vehicles, putting downward pressure on supply and upward pressure on used vehicle pricing, and making consumer sourcing even more favorable.
+We also expect that our increased ability to inspect consumer sourced vehicles and make real time adjustments to acquisition pricing as a result of our scaling proprietary logistics operation will provide improvements to our overall wholesale gross profit per unit over time.

-In order to maintain the percentage of vehicles that we source directly from consumers, we continue to expand our national marketing efforts that are focused on our Sell Us Your Car® proposition, which we believe will result in continued popularity of our business model.
+In order to continue to source vehicles directly from consumers, we continue to expand our national marketing efforts that are focused on our Sell Us Your Car[®] proposition.